Information for Job Seekers (PDF)

 3. Education Threshold

 One of the ultimate goals of UTJP is to prepare its participants to attain a vocation/certification program and/or enrollment into a higher education institution.
 The tech training courses are designed for participants with a high school level education; therefore, applicants must possess a minimum education level to be eligible.
-During the enrollment phase, applicants will be given a test for Adult Basic Education (CASAS or TABE).
+During the enrollment phase, applicants will be given a test for Adult Basic Education (CASAS).
 A score in Reading and Math at the 10th Grade is the minimum requirement to be enrolled.

 What if I don’t have a background in technology, am I eligible for the Urban Tech Jobs Program?